 These letters are part of underwriters’ due diligence and offer insulation should Vellum ever come under scrutiny from federal or internal auditors.
 Reasons an underwriter might ask a borrower for a letter of explanation usually regard anything that would raise questions about a borrower’s ability to afford the loan.

-For instance, if you were trying to purchase a home far away from your current workplace, an underwriter might ask for a letter of explanation, wondering if you are taking a new job or planning to telecommute.
-Things like sudden influxes of cash and gaps in employment can raise questions about whether there are other loans in the picture and if the income used to qualify for the loan will remain in place for the foreseeable future.
+For instance, you may be trying to purchase a home far away from your current workplace.
+An underwriter might ask for a letter of explanation, wondering if you are taking a new job or planning to telecommute.
+Things like sudden influxes of cash and gaps in employment can raise questions about whether there are other loans in the picture.
+Additionally, if the income used to qualify for the loan will remain in place for the foreseeable future.

 So what should you do if your underwriter wants to be pen pals?
 WSJ offers three tips for borrowers who need to write a letter of explanation:

 Don’t panic: These letters are common.
 Just because you need to fill one out doesn’t mean your dreams of homeownership are over and done.
-Answering these letters can often lead to getting your application approved.
+Answer these letters and your application will likely be approved.